 - checking in on Twitter, to see who’s retweeted my posts so I can send a thanks and interact with everyone

 - checking my blog for new comments – I always respond to everyone and love when people leave comments!

 - checking in on my private Facebook group for my newsletter subscribers

 - checking in on Instagram to see what everyone else is up to.
 I haven’t had enough time lately to read all the blogs I normally do because I’m short on time.
 If I can like or comment on an Instagram post, I’m happy and still feel connected to my fellow bloggers.

-Since I published my side hustle book and my Pinterest Presence course, things have calmed down.
+Since I published my side hustle course and my Pinterest Presence course, things have calmed down.
 The writing and editing process for both of these products was intense, so I spent most of my weekends and free time in the writing zone to get everything done.

 I recently co-hosted my first webinar with Allison from AllisonLindstrom.com, which was some additional work to my regular schedule.
 We hosted the webinar on a Saturday, which was perfect as things can be a little crazy during the workweek.